damidaramola/Suits-and-Stilletos/README.md

 Steps to deploy:

 1. In the git hub repository, navigate to the settings tab.
-2. Click the pages section on the left-hand side of the screen,and you will seee the source section.
+2. Click the pages section on the left-hand side of the screen,and you will see the source section.
 3. From the source section drop, choose 'deploy from a branch'.
 4. From the branch section drop, choose 'main'.
 5. Refresh the page if the link is not instantly generated.